Malachite: Use

 The funerary mask of the Red Queen of Palenque is made from a mosaic of malachite.

 Malachite was used as a mineral pigment in green paints from antiquity until c.
 1800.
 The pigment is moderately lightfast, sensitive to acids, and varying in color.
 This natural form of green pigment has been replaced by its synthetic form, verditer, among other synthetic greens.

-Malachite is also used for decorative purposes, such as in wands and the Malachite Room in the Hermitage Museum, which features a huge malachite vase, and the Malachite Room in Castillo de Chapultepec in Mexico City.
-Russian Tsars obtained malachite for decorating their castles, panelling the walls, and for beautiful inlaid works.
-Another example is the Demidov Vase, part of the former Demidov family collection, and now in the Metropolitan Museum of Art.
+Malachite is also used for decorative purposes, such as in the Malachite Room in the Hermitage Museum, which features a huge malachite vase, and the Malachite Room in Castillo de Chapultepec in Mexico City.
+Russian tsars obtained malachite for decorating their castles, paneling the walls, and for beautiful inlaid works.
+Another example is the Demidov Vase, part of the former Demidov family collection and now in the Metropolitan Museum of Art.
 "The Tazza", a large malachite vase, one of the largest pieces of malachite in North America and a gift from Tsar Nicholas II, stands as the focal point in the centre of the room of Linda Hall Library.
 In the time of Tsar Nicolas I decorative pieces with malachite were among the most popular diplomatic gifts.
 It was used in China as far back as the Eastern Zhou period.
 The base of FIFA World Cup Trophy has two layers of malachite.
+There is a malachite fireplace surround in Cliffe Castle, Keighley, using malachite mined in the Urals.

 Symbolism and superstitions

-A 17th-century Spanish superstition held that having a child wear a lozenge of malachite would help them sleep, and keep evil spirits at bay.
+A 17th-century Spanish superstition held that having children wear a lozenge of malachite would help them sleep and keep evil spirits at bay.
 Marbodus recommended malachite as a talisman for young people because of its protective qualities and its ability to help with sleep.
 It has also historically been worn for protection from lightning and contagious diseases and for health, success, and constancy in the affections.
-During the Middle Ages it was customary to wear it engraved with a figure or symbol of the Sun to maintain health and to avert depression to which Capricorns were considered vulnerable.
+During the Middle Ages, wearing it engraved with a figure or symbol of the Sun was customary to maintain health and to avert depression to which Capricorns were considered vulnerable.

-In ancient Egypt the colour green (wadj) was associated with death and the power of resurrection as well as new life and fertility.
-Ancient Egyptians believed that the afterlife contained an eternal paradise, referred to as the "Field of Malachite", which resembled their lives but with no pain or suffering.
+In ancient Egypt, the colour green (wadj) was associated with death and the power of resurrection, as well as new life and fertility.
+Ancient Egyptians believed that the afterlife contained an eternal paradise, referred to as the "Field of Malachite", which resembled their lives, but with no pain or suffering.
 During these times, the green pigment made from malachite was often used for eye preparations during the burial process.
 These preparations were an essential tool in the funerary equipment, even in modest burials.